Teju830/AirLine/README.md

 # AirLine
-Created AIRLINE RESERVATION PROJECT using Java and sql
+Created "AIRLINE RESERVATION PROJECT"  using Java and sql

-The Purpose of Airline Reservation project is to Book Flight ticket and get that ticket.
-By Login into Project we can Book Ticket.
+The web based “Airline Reservation System” project is  enables the customer to do the things such as search for airline flights for two travel cities on a specified date, choose a flight based on the details, reservation of flight .

+The system allows the airline passenger to search for flights that are available between the two travel cities, namely the “Departure city” and “Arrival city” for a particular departure and arrival dates.
+The system displays all the flight’s details such as flight no, name, price and duration of journey etc.

+After search the system display list of available flights and allows customer to choose a particular flight.The system allows the passenger to book a seat.

+To book a flight the system asks the customer to enter his details such as name, address, city, state, National Id,passportid and contact number.
+Then it checks the validity and book the flight and update the airline database and user database.

-Admin can login and Add Flights. we can also Search Customer
+Admin Can Add flight and also Serach for customer.

+#Basic Pages to Design Project

-For that we need to create Admin page, login page, Main page and we have Customer,Flight,Ticket,Admin menus in Main Page
+we need to create Admin page, login page, Main page and we have Customer,Flight,Ticket,Admin menus in Main Page

 Customer have menu items like Add customer and Search Customer